Azure/fta-internalbusinessapps/appmodernization/containers/articles/acs-aks-managed-deployment.md

     ![Screenshot](images/acs-aks-managed-deployment/portal-AKS-preview-create-sshkey-02.png)

 3. **Create a Azure AD Service Principle**
-     > Note: For this POC, we are generating this service principle specifically for this exercise.
+     > Note: For this POC, we have two options for creating the service principle.
+In later steps for the deployment, we will allow the deployment to create the service principle automatically for the AKS cluster so this step can be skipped.
+If the POC environment need you to create the service principle first, then proceed with the following for generating the service principle to be referenced by the deployment later.
 In a real world deployment, you will want to scope the service principle to a specific resource group with only the role access required for the application, as well as utilizing a service such as Azure KeyVault to store your store and retrieve your certificates.

      ```
      az ad sp create-for-rbac --name "MyAKSCluster01"